MGDFIS: Multi-scale Global-detail Feature Integration Strategy for Small Object Detection: Methodology

-In the frequency domain, we tackle both the instability of the spectral feature distribution and the lack of long-range dependency modeling in two steps.
-First, we reuse the DyT module, replacing the input feature $x$ in Equation (1) with $DAFF$, to produce a spectrum-ready feature distribution $F_{S} \in \mathbb{R}^{C \times H \times W}$ Second, we introduce the Spectral Enhanced Feed-Forward (SEFF) block: the incoming distribution $F_{S}$ is split by a $1 \times 1$ convolution into two branches,
+In the frequency domain, we address both the instability of the spectral feature distribution and the lack of long-range dependency modeling in two steps.
+First, we reuse the DyT module, replacing the input feature $x$ in Eq.~\eqref{eq:dyt} with $DAFF$, to produce a spectrum-ready feature distribution $F_{S} \in \mathbb{R}^{C \times H \times W}$.
+Second, we adopt the Spectral Enhanced Feed-Forward (SEFF) block~\cite{sun2024hybrid}: the incoming distribution $F_{S}$ is split by a $1 \times 1$ convolution as shown in Eq.~\eqref{eq:seff_split},